scaleway/serverless-examples/functions/triggers-getting-started/README.md

 # Triggers Getting Started

-Simple starter examples that showcase using SQS triggers in all Scaleway Functions supported languages.
+Simple starter examples that showcase using SQS triggers or NATS triggers in all Scaleway Functions supported languages.

-In each example, a function is triggered by a SQS queue with a message containing a number.
+In each example, a function is triggered by a SQS queue or a NATS subject with a message containing a number.
 The function will then print the factorial of this number to the logs.

 ## Requirements

 This example requires [Terraform](https://www.scaleway.com/en/docs/tutorials/terraform-quickstart/).

-Also, SQS **must** be [activated](https://www.scaleway.com/en/docs/serverless/messaging/how-to/get-started/#how-to-activate-sqs-or-sns) on your project.
+Also,[SQS](https://www.scaleway.com/en/docs/serverless/messaging/how-to/get-started/#how-to-activate-sqs-or-sns) **must** be activated on your project, and you **must** have a [NATS account](https://www.scaleway.com/en/docs/serverless/messaging/how-to/get-started/#how-to-create-a-nats-account).

 ## Setup

 The Terraform configuration will deploy a function for each language, showing how to use triggers with each language.

-It will also create a SQS queue per function to trigger it.
+It will also create a SQS queue per function and a NATS account to trigger it.

 After exporting `SCW_ACCESS_KEY`, `SCW_SECRET_KEY` and `SCW_DEFAULT_PROJECT_ID` variables (for authentication), you can: